Find Affordable College Courses

 Of the 432 students majoring in health professions at WMU, 13% are male and 87% are female.

-With a ranking of #6, University of Michigan - Flint did quite well on this year’s most popular schools for health professions students working on their bachelor’s degree.
-Located in the small city of Flint, UM Flint is a public school with a medium-sized student population.
+University of Michigan - Flint did quite well in this year’s ranking of the most popular places for health professions students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of Flint, UM Flint is a public school with a moderately-sized student population.

 Women make up 82% of the health professions majors at the school.